Instructor of Music | Horns

 - M.A.
 2004, University of Iowa

 Joined ISU Faculty in 2008

-Prior to relocating to Pocatello, Idaho, Michael was the Director of Bands and Music Education for Oaklawn Academy in Edgerton, Wisconsin.
+Prior to taking on the FMS band program, he was the business manager for the School of Performing Arts at ISU.
+Other previous teaching and performing includes being the Director of Bands and Music Education for Oaklawn Academy in Edgerton, Wisconsin.
 He held this position for three years while maintaining a private studio and performing with the Oshkosh Symphony Orchestra and Four Seasons Theater.

 Michael’s other professional experience includes performances with the American Wind Symphony (2003), St. Louis Chamber Winds, North Carolina Symphony, North Carolina Opera Company, and the Brevard Music Festival (2000/2001).
 He has had additional studies and/or master class appearances with Jack Masarie, Dr. John Ericson, Allen Spanjer, Gregory Hustis, Gregory Miller, Andrew McAfee and Jean Rife.

-His favorite chamber musician to collaborate with is his wife, Shandra, and he is inspired daily by his cats, Gracie and Hattie (they both oversee his practice).
+His favorite chamber musician to collaborate with is his wife, Shandra, with whom he is raising two boys and two cats.